• Skip to main content

 There are lots of squat variations, and each one has benefits.

-However, exercises like front squats, the barbell squat, and overhead squats are technically challenging and hard to master.
+However, exercises like front squats, barbell squats, and overhead squats are technically challenging and hard to master.

 The goblet squat is a far more accessible exercise and also safe to do without a squat rack.